adgramigna/job-board-scraper/levergreen_dbt/README.md

 To view, on the left menu, click `levergreen_dbt -> models -> staging`

 We have staging models for each job board.
 For Greenhouse, we chose to scrape departments and job information in two separate Scrapy Spiders.
 For Lever, we were able to get both in one spider.
 In these models we normalize our source data and make simple transformations.
+We also have a directory for an internal lookup table, but do not do any transformations with that table.

 ## Intermediate Models
 To view, on the left menu, click `levergreen_dbt -> models -> intermediate`